-VI.A.2.a).(2)

-The program must demonstrate that the appropriate level of supervision in place for all fellows is based on each fellow's level of training and ability, as well as patient complexity and acuity.
+VI.A.2.a).(2) The program must demonstrate that the appropriate level of supervision in place for all fellows is based on each fellow's level of training and ability, as well as patient complexity and acuity.
 Supervision may be exercised through a variety of methods, as appropriate to the situation.
+(Core) VI.A.2.a).(2).(a) The program must work together with the core program to prepare and implement a supervision policy that specifies the lines of responsibility for the anesthesiology core residents and the fellows.
 (Core)

 Background and Intent: Appropriate supervision is essential for patient safety and high-quality teaching.
 Supervision is also contextual.
-There is tremendous diversity of fellow-patient interactions, locations, and fellow skills and abilities, even at the same level of the educational program.
+There is tremendous diversity of fellow-patient interactions, training locations, and fellow skills and abilities, even at the same level of the educational program.
 The degree of supervision is expected to evolve progressively as a fellow gains more experience, even with the same patient condition or procedure.
 The level of supervision for each fellow is commensurate with that fellow's level of independence in practice; this level of supervision may be enhanced based on factors such as patient safety, complexity, acuity, urgency, risk of serious safety events, or other pertinent variables.